EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 When your dataset is ready for publication, it can be uploaded to the B2SHARE service by creating a draft record and adding files and metadata.
 This page will guide you through the creation process of a new draft records, preparing and finally publishing it as a record.
 It covers:

  - The creation of a new draft record,
- - The addition of files and metadata, and
+ - The addition and removal of files and metadata, and
  - Committing the draft record to publish it

 Please note that the B2SHARE service makes a distinction between the two terms `record` and `draft record` (or simply `draft`).
 A **record** is published and therefore unchangeable and has persistent identifiers (PID) assigned to it, as well as checksums.
 A user can create a record by **first creating a draft record**, which is modifiable.
 Files and metadata can be placed into a draft record, but not into an already published record.